 Admire the tower from the Piazza di San Marco, but also take the elevator up to the top for possibly the best panoramic views of Venice.

 This is one of the smaller separate islands that is not connected to the main canals of Venice.

 San Giorgio Maggiore sits a short distance from the Venice Basin and the Grande Canal and can be reached by Vaporetto or private water taxi.

-Walk through the small harbour and see the various boats moored, visit the fantastic church and monastery, and climb the campanile for amazing views back across to the main city of Venice.
+Walk through the small harbor and see the various boats moored, visit the fantastic church and monastery, and climb the campanile for amazing views back across to the main city of Venice.

 Murano is another of the islands within the Venice district – This area of land is actually made up of several small islands connected together by a series of canals and bridges (much like Venice).
 Murano has a wonderful charm and is often not as busy as the main areas of Venice.

-This wonderful island town has numerous sights including the Basilica dei Santa Maria, the Campo Santo Stefano and the Palazzo Da Mula.
+This wonderful island town has numerous sights including the Basilica di Santa Maria, the Campo Santo Stefano, and the Palazzo Da Mula.

 Furthermore, Murano is famous for its glass blowing and you can see live demonstrations at the various factories that are established here.